Abhishekqwerty/personal-repository/README.md

-This is a project for checking the status of a cluster and starting, restarting and stoping the cloudera services
+This is a project for checking the status, starting, restarting and stoping the cloudera services of a cluster.
+This project also includes an interactive python script for performing the above operations.